tamistry30/Task_05_Descriptive_Stats/README.md

 # LLM Prompting Process & Examples

+**Note:**
+All prompts, analysis, and visualizations in this project use **Syracuse University Women’s Lacrosse data from the 2024 and 2025 seasons**.

-As part of this research task, I challenged ChatGPT (a Large Language Model) to answer natural language questions about the SU Women’s Lacrosse dataset using only small table snippets.
+As part of this research task, I challenged ChatGPT (a Large Language Model) to answer natural language questions about the SU Women’s Lacrosse dataset using only small table snippets from these two seasons.
 The results were tracked for accuracy, clarity, and any required prompt engineering.

 ---